News and press releases on scientific publications

 - the strategic importance of the paper for KI as an organisation – public confidence in KI also influences our news evaluation;

-- the paper’s clear association with KI – whether a KI researcher is the corresponding author or, for instance, the Swedish coordinator of a large international collaboration;
+- the paper’s link to KI, including whether a KI researcher is the corresponding author or, for instance, the Swedish coordinator of a large international collaboration;

 - whether the paper contains original results (including metastudies) that have been accepted in a peer-reviewed journal;

-- whether the journal has a journal impact-factor (JIF) of 5 or more, or ranks very highly within a research area.
-Please note that high JIF per se with few exceptions makes a study newsworthy on its own.
+- whether the journal has an impact-factor (JIF) of 5 or more, or ranks very highly within a research area.
+Please note that high JIF per se rarely is enough to make a study interesting to a wider audience.

-The above selection keys exclude conference abstracts, reviews, reports and papers published on preprint servers or in new journals with no JIF.
-We can make exceptions if the public interest or strategic importance for KI is judged sufficiently high.
-In such cases, it is especially important for all circumstances and scientific weaknesses to be accounted for.
-If necessary, we can engage other scientists at KI to give a second opinion.
+The above selection criteria exclude conference abstracts, reviews, reports and papers published on preprint servers or in new journals with no JIF.
+We can make rare exceptions if the public interest or strategic importance for KI is deemed sufficiently high.
+In such cases, it is especially important for all caveats and scientific weaknesses to be accounted for.
+If necessary, we can involve other KI scientists to give a second opinion.

-Remember: The earlier in the process you contact the Communications Office, the greater the chance that we will be able to assist in the publication of your research news.
-A well-prepared popular science source text and an ability to communicate often lead to a good outcome.
+Remember: The earlier you contact the Communications Office, the greater the chance that we will be able to assist in informing the media and the general public about your latest research findings.

 News articles and press releases from KI are usually based on the corresponding researcher’s popular science draft (approx. 500 words).
 The text is then revised by KI’s science communicators to give it a news structure that makes it interesting and comprehensible to the general public.
 Procured freelance journalists are sometimes engaged for the task.

 The journal’s embargo is always respected – the corresponding researcher must always read and correct any errors before publication or circulation.
-All news texts are translated into English and the translations checked by the researcher.
+All news articles/press releases are translated into English and the translations checked by the researcher.

 Good graphics and illustrations can enhance media interest.
-Portrait photos that the media can use for free must always be appended.
+Portrait photos that the media can use for free are always included in a press package.
 The simplest way to produce press images (for free publication) is to contact KI’s own photo agency, Bildmakarna.
-Other options can be discussed with the communicator assigned to work with your news release.
+Other options can be discussed with the research editor assigned to work with your news release.

 News tips and press releases are distributed at KI by email and via different web publishing tools, depending on the journalists and media we wish to reach.
-All press releases are published on our own news site – nyheter.ki.se/news.ki.se – and are also shared on KI’s Twitter account by the Communications Office.
-If you want to tag a certain Twitter account in the tweet, please make sure to inform us about it in good time.
+All press releases are published on our own news site – nyheter.ki.se/news.ki.se – and usually shared on KI’s Twitter account by the Communications Office.
+Please let us know if you have a personal Twitter account you want us to tag.

 Note that the Communications Office often saves the contact details of spokes-scientists in its internal directory for possible future use.
 If you think that we might have had reason to save your contact details and you want to inspect, change or delete them, please email us at email@example.com.